pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Soon after moving into the serviced apartment, I had to start the paperwork to transfer my residency from my hometown to Shanghai.

-“Residency/Hukou 户口” is a uniquely Chinese system.
-For me, it felt like an immigration visa system, but domestic.
-In mega cities like Beijing and Shanghai, only people with local residency are eligible for certain benefits.
-I qualified because I had graduated from a high-ranking university and had paid tax for the required duration.
-I didn’t need the status, but it made sense to apply.
+“Residency (Hukou/户口)” is a uniquely Chinese system.
+To me, it felt like a domestic immigration visa system.
+In megacities like Beijing and Shanghai, only people with local residency are eligible for certain activities such as registering for the One Shot locally and purchasing residential properties.
+I qualified because I had graduated from a university that met the ranking requirement and had paid taxes for the required duration.
+None of the benefits were particularly relevant to broke, single young professionals, but it made sense to apply.
 One requirement for the application was a proper residential address.
 The serviced apartment didn’t count - it was technically a hotel.
 So, I moved into a cheap one-bedroom flat in the suburbs.
-It had a real balcony, which meant I could finally keep plants properly.
+It was a newly built flat with a real balcony, and My Flower finally had the proper home she deserved.

 I didn’t get to live there long.
 TikTok restructured, and our whole team was transferred to Beijing.